- Great sound quality

-The Max is both the largest (it’s massive) and most expensive smart speaker to makes its way to Canada so far, coming in at an astounding $499 CAD.
+The Max is both the largest (it’s massive) and most expensive smart speaker to makes its way to Canada so far, coming in at a pricey $499 CAD.
 While the Home Max features the same smart functionality as the Home and Home Mini, the device’s real draw is audio fidelity.

 With the Max taking on Sonos and other high-end manufacturers, the main question surrounding the pricey smart speaker is how it compares to the competition.

 Large, but also minimalist and sleek

-Since the Max measures in at a hefty 13lbs, it was difficult to find a location to put the speaker that made sense in my home.
+Since the Max measures in at a hefty 5.8kg (13lb), I found it difficult to find a location to put the speaker that made sense in my tiny home.

 First I placed it in my kitchen but found it took up too much counter space.
 Next, I opted to put it on a side table near my couch, but again, came to a similar conclusion.

 Finally, I decided on placing the Max on the top of my TV stand in a horizontal position.
 Unlike other smart speakers, the Max can be oriented either vertically or horizontally, making fit easily into most people’s home decor.

-That said, placing the Max vertically switches the speaker to mono mode, while situating the speaker horizontally results in stereo sound.
+That said, placing the Max vertically switches the speaker to mono mode, while situating the speaker horizontally results in stereo sound output.
 The speaker switches between these two forms of audio output automatically thanks to built-in orientation sensors, which is a great move on Google’s part.

 It’s worth noting that the Max doesn’t feature mounting points or a floor stand, so you really do need to find adequate surface space to place the speaker, which could be an issue for most people, those who live in small apartments could have problems with finding an adequate location for the Google Home Max.